mariasfiraiala/GSoC-Shadow-Stack/README.md

 As a part of my testing work, I also plan on continuing to test Unikraft apps on `AArch64` with various compilers.
 Some of these apps are: [`app-python3`](https://github.com/unikraft/app-python3), [`app-lua`](https://github.com/unikraft/app-lua), [`app-httpreply`](https://github.com/unikraft/app-httpreply).

-Another thing which should be also be achieved is providing a series of patches for `newlib` in order to fix some `gcc`-isms that, for the time being, make the compilation of `AArch64` apps impossible using `clang`.
+Another thing which should also be achieved is providing a series of patches for `newlib` in order to fix some `gcc`-isms that, for the time being, make the compilation of `AArch64` apps impossible using `clang`.

 ## Main takeaways